ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Note, that an agreement in the context of this document may or may not be a commercial agreement as defined in [24-Commercial-Agreements](#24-commercial-agreements) below.*

-[[R1]](#r1) Testability: Functional terms of an agreement between counterparties are always implementable as transactions within a Baseline Protocol application.
+[[R1]](#r1) Testability: Functional terms of an agreement between counterparties are always implementable as transactions within a Baseline Protocol system.

 ## 2.4 Commercial Agreements